-A brief summary of the Manas epoch
+A brief summary of the Manas epic

 The legend begins with Manas, a leader of enormous bravery and power who unites the Kyrgyz people against foreign enemies, leading in an era of justice, brotherhood and unity.
 After he is mortally wounded in battle, the second part follows the adventures of his wife, the wise Kanykei and son Semetei, while the third part tells of his brave grandson Seitek.